-We ask that parents and students read this handbook carefully.
+We ask that parents and their daughters read this handbook carefully.
 If you have any questions concerning the information contained within this handbook, please feel free to call Nicole Foran, Principal, Liane Rae, Assistant Principal of Curriculum Design and Instruction, Michele Taylor, Dean of Student Leadership and Activities and/or Patty Gorman, Dean of Students.

-As we begin the 2021-2022 academic year, we do so with the knowledge that our relationship represents a partnership with you in the education of your daughter.
+As we begin the 2022-2023 academic year, we do so with the knowledge that our relationship represents a partnership with you in the education of your daughter.
 On behalf of the entire leadership team, we send you our warmest wishes for an outstanding year!

-Sincerely, ficile
+Sincerely,

-Nicole Foran Principal
+Dr. Nicole Foran

+Principal

-2021-2022 Student/Parent Handbook
+2022-2023 Student/Parent Handbook